 How long do I have to take the assessment?

 You have 10 days to complete the assessment once you start it.
 So, if you took the math section today, you’d have 10 days to complete the other two assessment sections.
 You can complete one section of the assessment and return later to complete another section, but you must complete all three sections of the assessment within 10 days.
 If you do not complete all sections within 10 days, you will receive a score of 0 for any incomplete sections.

 Can I retake the assessment if I don’t do well the first time?

 Yes, you are offered a second chance to retake the assessment.
 After that, you will need to wait three months to take it a third time.
 Each applicant has four total attempts to pass the assessment.
 We have test prep materials available on our website to help you study.
-Your highest scores from each assessment area are used to determine your total score and rank.
+Your highest scores from each assessment area are used to determine your total score.
 Many applicants need to take the assessment more than once in order to pass, so don’t be discouraged if your score isn’t what you hoped on your first attempt.
 The score required to pass the assessment is 80.

 Do I get to choose which apprenticeship occupation to apply for?

-Yes, you can select which occupations you are most interested in when you create your account.
-Please only select occupations which are actually of interest to you.
-You can also choose up to three geographic locations where we have opportunities.
-Please only choose locations which you would be genuinely excited and able to relocate to should you be offered an apprenticeship opportunity.
-We will look at these selections and your ranking when selecting candidates to interview.
+Yes, you can select the occupations you are most interested in when you create your account.
+Please only select occupations that are actually of interest to you.
+You can also choose up to three geographic locations where we have opportunities. nly choose locations where you would be genuinely excited and able to relocate should you be offered an apprenticeship opportunity.
+We will look at your occupational preference and location preference when selecting candidates to interview.